 Hubert PERES

 • Professor of Political Science at the University of Montpellier (since 1999).
-On secondment to AERES-HCERES since September 1, 2012: CSP (Scientific Advisor for Steering) for the SHS2 group – Social Norms, Institutions, and Behaviors – Research Evaluation Department.
+On secondment to AERES-HCERES since September 1, 2012: CSP (Scientific Advisor for Steering) of the SHS2 group—Social Norms, Institutions, and Behavior—Research Evaluation Department.

 • Associate Professor of Social Sciences in Gironde (1978–1981).

-• Certified Teacher of Economics and Social Studies (probationary) (1977).
+• Certified Teacher of Economics and Social Sciences (probationary) (1977).

 Degrees

-• Agrégation from the Institutes of Political Studies, 1999.
+• Agrégation from the Universities of Political Science, 1999.

-• Bachelor's degree in Economics and Social Sciences, 1977.
+• Bachelor's Degrees in Economics and Social Sciences, 1977.

 • Master's Degree in Political Science (Local Government and Local Administration), Institut d’Etudes Politiques de Bordeaux, University of Bordeaux I, 1976.